-EACH MONTH our team takes mud samples at two sites in Roebuck Bay, which has the richest biodiversity of any mudflat in the world.
-These samples are full of marine invertebrates known as “benthos”.
-The benthos collected are sorted in a laboratory then sent to scientists in the Netherlands for identification.
+EACH MONTH mud samples are taken at two sites in Roebuck Bay, which has the richest biodiversity of any mudflat in the world.
+These samples are full of marine invertebrates known as ‘benthos’ that are sorted in a laboratory at the Broome Bird Observatory then sent to scientists for identification.
 Long term monthly sampling enables monitoring of changes in invertebrate abundance.
-Dates and times may change due to road closures and rain.
-Please ring DEC prior to monitoring to confirm dates listed are still correct.
-We leave Broome approx. 30 min’s prior to times listed so may be scope for volunteers to get a lift out to the Bay with DEC if organised beforehand.
+Ongoing studies have revealed that the total density of macrobenthic animals (1,287 individuals/m2) is high by global standards for a tropical mudflat and species richness is very high – estimated to be between 300-500 species (Draft ECD, Bennelongia 2009).

 Project supported by

 Roebuck Bay Working Group is comprised of Traditional Owners and government, local community, conservation groups and business.
 We work collaboratively to solve issues, raise awareness and encourage research and monitoring which supports responsible management and protection of Roebuck Bay.